MozillaSecurity/virgo/README.md

 ```
 cd heroku && npm -s install && npm start
 ```

+> You will need to point Virgo to your custom Task Definition Server in the Preferences.

 See [Wiki](https://github.com/MozillaSecurity/virgo/wiki) for detailed setup instructions including Minio for testing in-app updates, Sentry.io for in-app crashes and FuzzManager as custom crash collector backend.